Scottish nationalists raise prospect of another independence vote after 2016

-LONDON (Reuters) - Just a month before the most unpredictable British election in a generation, Scottish nationalist leader Nicola Sturgeon raised the prospect of another independence referendum after 2016 that could break apart the United Kingdom.
+LONDON, April 7 (Reuters) - Scottish nationalist leader Nicola Sturgeon on Tuesday raised the prospect of another independence referendum that could break apart the United Kingdom following the 2016 Scottish election.

-Sturgeon said she still wanted independence, but cautioned that next month’s UK-wide election was not a re-run of the referendum and would not lead directly to independence for Scotland.

-When asked whether the SNP would seek a mandate for another breakaway vote in the 2016 election, she said: “Well that is another matter.
+When asked whether the SNP would seek a mandate for another breakaway vote in the 2016 election said: “Well that is another matter.
 We will write that manifesto when we get there.”

-Her response prompted an audible groan from some in the studio audience in Edinburgh, one of whom told her that the people had spoken and said “no” to independence.
+Her response prompted an audible groan from the studio audience in Edinburgh, one of whom told her that the people had spoken and said “no” to independence.

-With neither Prime Minister David Cameron’s Conservatives nor Ed Miliband’s Labour Party forecast to win an overall majority, opinion polls indicate nationalists will win 35-50 of the 59 Westminster seats in Scotland, up from six in 2010.

 “We will work with Labour to keep David Cameron out of Downing Street,” said Sturgeon.